-WHEREAS, the undersigned establishment a Sexual Assault Protocol Committee as provided in Section 15-24-2, and
+WHEREAS, the undersigned establishment a Sexual Assault Protocol Committee as provided in Section 15-24-2, and so ORDERED, this 2nd day of December 2024.

-WHEREAS, the Committee has met on November 17, 2023, and discussed the Protocol, which was approved by a majority vote, and which is attached hereto, as the protocol for cases of sexual assault in Fulton County, Atlanta Judicial Circuit, State of Georgia.
+WHEREAS, the Committee has met on November 13.
+2024, and discussed the Protocol, which was approved by a majority vote, and which is attached hereto, as the protocol for cases of sexual assault in Fulton County, Atlanta Judicial Circuit, State of Georgia.